akhshyganesh/HapiTS-PostgresStarter/README.md

 - ESLint and Prettier for code quality
 - Jest for testing
 - Winston for logging
-- Mongoose for database operations
+- MikroORM for database operations with PostgreSQL
 - Path aliases for cleaner imports (e.g., `@/controllers` instead of `../../../controllers`)

 #### Path Aliases